ulno/mcminos/doc/testing/android/README.txt

 :Date: 2015-12-04

 McMinos mobile is currently in alpha stage.
 There are bugs.
-Features and game levels have not yet been fully implemented/selected.
+Some features are not yet implemented.
+We are in the process of editing and selecting levels.
 A lot may change yet.
 But McMinos is well playable for testing purposes.

 If you are a first-time player, we recommend that you try the tutorial levels, currently shown at the top of the level list in the game's main menu.
 The